 All children and young people who have SEND, should have their progress towards their agreed outcomes reviewed at least once every year - an annual review.
 Sometimes it might be necessary to hold a review more frequently.
 For example, if there is an unexpected change in your young person’s life.
 An early review may help if your young person is going to move to a new setting.
 This will ensure there is time to plan the support they need.

 If your young person receives SEN Support, there should always be a clear support plan that is reviewed regularly.
 The plan should be agreed between you, your young person and teaching staff.
 If your young person has an Education, Health and Care (EHC) plan, it must be reviewed yearly.
-The review is likely to be held when, or shortly before, the year is up.

 The annual review gives you and your young person the chance to talk about: